Puerto Baquerizo Moreno

-The laid back island of San Cristobal is a fantastic place to spend a free day in the Galapagos Islands.
-The main town of Puerto Baquerizo Moreno is a fun spot to mix and mingle, find a bite to eat or grab a drink at sunset.
+The laid back island of San Cristobal is a fantastic place to spend a free day or two in the Galapagos Islands.
+The main town of Puerto Baquerizo Moreno is a fun spot to mix and mingle, find a bite to eat or grab a sundowner cocktail or beer.
+On top of that, some of the finest Galapagos beaches are to be found dotted along the San Cristobal coast - the perfect spots to surf, snorkel or relax a few hours away.
+With it's own airport and daily flights from mainland Ecuador, San Cristobal island and Puerto Baquerizo Moreno town are within easy reach for a Galapagos adventure.

 Playa Mann Beach